brandon-hamilton/creative-resources/reference-gathering.md

 For example, keep a spreadsheet of assets and sources, or even a simple note with a template of asset, filename, source uri, and license information, which you can reuse for each project to track these.

 The following licenses are examples of what you'll want to look for when sourcing or buying assets to use in your work.
 The Photobash.co license is a particularly great example of the wording you may need to cover your usage requirements.

+**Keep in mind these licenses were quoted directly at the time this section was created.
+The exact wording may change at a later date.**

 ## Pexels License